IsasGithub/GIS_FloodAnalysis/README.md

 *	Distance to River: Areas close to waterways and -bodies are more likely to inundation
 *	Landcover: different landcover types have different permeability levels.
 It affects how quickly the water infiltrates

-The DEM can be used for the risk analysis as it is.
+The DEM and the landcover data can be used for the risk analysis as they are.
 The slope is calculated in ArcGIS Pro with the `slope` tool, which identifies the elevation change for each pixel.
 The distance to river is calculated with the following steps:
 1.	`Fill`: removes small sinks and imperfections in the DEM to enhance the accuracy of further calculations